 The analog output hardware is configured through the 4.2 ANALOG OUTPUT CONFIG menu, shown below.
 The purpose of the analog output channels is to create a signal that mirrors one of the line variables over a user determined range.
-Additional hardware modifications are necessary to switch between these outputs.
 A description of each item in this menu is given below: